-The Canadian Roundtable for Sustainable Beef (CRSB)'s National Beef Sustainability Assessment (NBSA) measures the Canadian beef value chain's environmental, social and economic sustainability performance and progress against an initial baseline of indicators and metrics approximately every seven years.
+The Canadian Roundtable for Sustainable Beef (CRSB)'s National Beef Sustainability Assessment (NBSA) measures the Canadian beef value chain's environmental, social and economic sustainability performance and progress against an initial baseline of indicators and metrics approximately every seven years^{1,2}.

-The first NBSA was published in 2016 utilizing data from 2014, which provided a baseline for evaluating progress and improvements over time.
+The first NBSA was published in 2016 utilizing data from 2014, which provided a baseline for evaluating progress and improvements over time3.
 This second study is the first to measure changes against that baseline, utilizing data from 2021, and serves as a benchmark and a half-way point as the industry works towards its 2030 goals4.

-In the interval of 2014 to 2021, there have been improvements in the majority of environmental indicators (carbon footprint, fossil fuel depletion, water use, agriculture land occupation and freshwater eutrophication).
+In the interval of 2014 to 2021, there have been improvements in the majority of environmental indicators (carbon footprint, fossil fuel depletion, water use, agriculture land occupation and freshwater eutrophication)^{1,5}.
 These improvements are driven by increased efficiency in beef production signaled by higher cattle end-weights and shorter production periods.
 This ultimately means that more beef is now being produced from the same number of animals, while requiring fewer resources.
-From 2014 to 2021, greenhouse gas (GHG) emissions intensity reduced by 15% (per kg boneless beef, consumed), and with the 2030 beef industry goal of a 33% reduction in GHG emissions intensity from the 2014 baseline, we are on track towards achieving that goal.
+From 2014 to 2021, greenhouse gas (GHG) emissions intensity reduced by 15% (per kg boneless beef, consumed), and with the 2030 beef industry goal of a 33% reduction in GHG emissions intensity from the 2014 baseline, we are on track towards achieving that goal^{1,5}.
 The total soil organic carbon (SOC) is estimated at 1.9 billion tonnes in land used for beef production in Canada, with a large proportion attributed to native grasslands (67%) and tame grasslands (24%), showcasing the importance of preserving grasslands as they have the highest capacity to store carbon and promote biodiversity in agricultural areas1.
 While the overall habitat capacity on cropland and pastureland has decreased due to land use change (LUC), the contribution of habitat capacity attributed to land used for beef production increased since 20161.
 Maintaining agriculture land occupied by beef cattle on grasslands and pasture is vital to supporting biodiversity and storing SOC1.

-Within each region, eastern and western beef production both decreased their [blue] water use from 2014 to 2021.
-The proportion of national beef production has grown in western Canada.
-When accounting for this shift, the national [blue] water consumption value has increased slightly (+ 0.4%), as more irrigation is used in this region.
+Within each region, eastern and western beef production both decreased their [blue] water use from 2014 to 2021^{1,5}.
+The proportion of national beef production has ...More beef is now being produced from the same number of animals, while requiring fewer resources.

+grown in western Canada.
+When accounting for this shift, the national [blue] water consumption value has increased slightly (+ 0.4%), as more irrigation is used in this region^{1,5}.